 Penetration testing is frequently used to supplement a web application firewall in the context of web application security (WAF).

 Here are some regularly used penetration testing methodologies based on the organized organization.

-External testingEntails assaults on the company's network perimeter utilizing processes outside the organisation's systems, such as the Extranet and Internet.
+External testingEntails assaults on the company's network perimeter utilizing processes outside the organization's systems, such as the Extranet and Internet.